Krylov Complexity in early universe: Summary and outlook

 $(c)$.
-Within the method of an open system, we rigorously derive the wave function of an open system using the second kind of Meixner polynomials, which we name it as the open two-mode squeezed state.
-This derivation is represented in Eq. \eqref{wave function of open system}.
-Throughout this process, we discover that the Lanczos coefficient \(b_n\) and the dissipative coefficient are precisely determined by the specific Hamiltonian, leading to the conclusion that \(b_n\) is identical across both methods.
+Within the open-system methodology, we rigorously derive the wave function of an open system using the second kind of Meixner polynomials, dubbed as the open two-mode squeezed state.
+This wave function is represented in Eq. \eqref{wave function of open system}.
+Throughout this process, we discover that the Lanczos coefficient \(b_n\) and the dissipative coefficient $\mu_2$ are precisely determined by the specific Hamiltonian, leading to the conclusion that \(b_n\) is identical across both methodologies.
 Our findings indicate that \(b_n = \alpha n\), suggesting that our universe behaves as an entirely chaotic system.
 Consequently, the Lyapunov index is equivalent to \(b_n\) when \(n=2\).
 Figure \ref{fig: op s bn} illustrates the chaos present across various epochs.
 During the inflationary period, chaos increases exponentially before diminishing to a certain level, only to rise again due to the preheating process.
 Additionally, we examine the evolution of the dissipative coefficient in RD and MD.
 This analysis builds on previous work in Ref. \cite{Li:2024kfm}, which discusses the strong dissipative nature of the system during inflation.
-From Fig. \ref{fig: op s u2}, we can confirm that the RD and MD systems are weakly dissipative, characterized by $\mu_2 \ll 1$.
+From Fig. \ref{fig: op s u2}, we confirm that the RD and MD systems are weakly dissipative, characterized by $\mu_2 \ll 1$.

+Additionally, we derive the evolution of the squeezing parameters $r_k$ and $\phi_k$.
+Their solutions are coupled, as described by Eq. \eqref{evolution in ete}, meaning the solution for $r_k$ depends on that for $\phi_k$.
+Using the wave function given in Eq. \eqref{wave function of open system}, we compute the Krylov complexity and Krylov entropy, presented in Eqs. \eqref{k complexity} and \eqref{k entropy}.
+Their leading-order forms are in good agreement with the corresponding formulas derived within the closed-system methodology.